Birinder1469/BirinderSingh_Blog/_posts/2020-09-25-BigData_ProcessingUsingSpark.md

-We saw why the data sharing between intermediate steps for iterative applications and also for interactive applications is slow in MapReduce.
-The reason was due to disk IO, serialization and replication issues in MapReduce which are inbuilt features and core to the functioning of Hadoop MapReduce.
 To overcome this slowness Spark was developed which works on the concept of Resilient Distributed Datasets which essentially are in-memory objects but are partitioned and distributed on a cluster and also fault-tolerant.
 So the intermediate stage outputs do not require to be written to stable storage and can be accessed from memory avoiding the biggest bottleneck of the MapReduce systems.
 This in-memory sharing makes Spark 10 to 100 times faster than MapReduce.

 Let us now see how iterative and interactive operations take place in Spark’s Resilient Distributed Datasets.